Are universities meeting law students’ support needs?

 • Stabilise delivery operations: minimise late changes, centralise course communications, and publish response and turnaround standards that students can rely on.

-• Lean into teaching strengths and visible support: keep expertise front‑and‑centre in seminars and ensure personal tutor and support routes are easy to find and use.
+• Make teaching expertise and support visible: keep expertise front and centre in seminars, and ensure personal tutor and support routes are easy to find and use.

 • Close equity gaps by design: standardise accessible communications, schedule proactive check‑ins, and ensure disabled students receive consistent, timely adjustments.